CottageLabs/dip-ui/README.md

     dip add-metadata --format=<meta-format> [--recursive] [--dip=<directory>] file, ...

 Adds specified metadata files to a DIP.

+@@TODO: need to clarify `<meta-format>` options.

+@@TODO: Not yet implemneted in `dip`

+Error if metadata format is not recognized, or data provided doesn't confirm to indicated format.

 Error if DIP directory does not exist or is not recognisable as a DIP.